saurabhp75/saurabhp75.github.io/_notes/kotlin.md

-### Generic type
-- A class that accepts a generic input - i.e., an input of any type.

 ### Backing properties
 - If a class has two properties which are conceptually the same but one is part of a public API and another is an implementation detail.